-If you've built a web site in the past several years, you've probably heard of Responsive Design.
+If you've built a website in the past several years, you've probably heard of Responsive Design.
 Coined in 2010 by designer Ethan Marcotte, the term covers a set of techniques that allow one flexible web design to serve many different screen sizes.

 In the years since it hit the scene, "responsive" has become the default choice for modern, mobile-friendly sites.
 With that visibility, though, comes misunderstanding and controversy!
 Some proponents treat responsive design as a silver bullet for every project's tough problems, while detractors complain it will limit their grand vision.
-Some clients believe they have to choose between a responsive site or a native mobile app, as if one ruled out the other.
+Some clients believe they have to choose between a responsive site or a native mobile app as if one ruled out the other.
 And in a few frustrating situations, we've seen totally separate mobile, tablet, and desktop mockups passed off as a "responsive" approach.

 At Lullabot, we believe that responsive design is a critical part of future-friendly web publishing.
 Making the most of it requires understanding which problems it solves, which ones it doesn’t, and how it fits your project’s needs.
-In this article we'll take a look at how we build responsive sites, correct some common misconceptions, and explain the real benefits for your projects.
+In this article, we'll take a look at how we build responsive sites, correct some common misconceptions, and explain the real benefits for your projects.

-What is "Responsive," anyways?
+What is "Responsive," anyway?

 Ethan Marcotte's seminal article and follow-up book define specific techniques that make a site responsive.
 Both make great reading for anyone who wants to dig into the details.
 At a high level, we can boil it down to a handful of principles.